FrederikTobner/JANUS/notes/chapter-03-boot-process/x86_Support.md

 Think of it like learning to drive a manual transmission—even if you'll mostly drive automatic cars, understanding how the clutch and gears work makes you a better driver.

-Additionally if you would like to support Bootloaders that leave you in 32-bit mode like GRUB you need to do this all manually.
+Additionally if you would like to support Bootloaders that leave you in 32-bit mode (e.g., Multiboot1, legacy GRUB, or bare metal) you need to do this all manually.

 ## The Complete Boot Sequence

-We'll implement what other bootloaders do behind the scenes.
+We'll implement what GRUB does behind the scenes.
 The transition requires:

 [!side]
 Unlike 32-bit mode, long mode *requires* paging to be enabled.
 No paging = no 64-bit mode.